Ben Siegel

 Rob Stevenson 0:52

 I’m your host, Rob Stevenson, and you’re about to hear the best in the biz. talk down to me.
-Here with me today on the podcast is the founder over at a boat Ben Siegel.
+Here with me today on the podcast is the founder over at Abode Ben Siegel.
 Ben, welcome to the show.
 How are you today?

 I’m good.
 Thanks for having me.